• Skip to primary navigation

 Cooking tips:

 • There are lots of ways to mash up potatoes.
-I prefer a regular potato masher, (as Josh likes a tiny bit of lumpiness that makes it feel homemade) but if you like your potatoes extra-smooth, you can use a ricer.
+I prefer a regular potato masher, but if you like your potatoes extra-smooth, you can use a ricer.

 • I use the bags of frozen peas and carrots.
 If you don't have those in your store, or just have separate bags of peas or carrots, that's fine!
 Just use one cup of peas and one cup of carrots.
 If you dislike peas or carrots, sub out with another frozen vegetable.